 If this were my home, I would call an electrician right away, and get it fixed.

 I am experiencing the same problem.
 This morning when I turned my stove off the lights and the fridge went off.
-When I turned the stove back on, the lights came on.
-The stove top will only get warm when I turn it on but not hot.

 Did you find the problem I'm having the same issues after trying to intall a light fixture